ʻAva ceremony

 The ʻaumaga, ʻava makers must follow etiquette and cultural protocol in the making and serving of the ʻava.
 It is usually an honour to be selected for the ceremony.
 The ʻaumaga, with prescribed roles in the ceremony, were a select guild in the past.

-The ʻava ceremony is one of the most important customs of the Samoa Islands.
+The ʻava ceremony is one of the most important customs of the Samoa Islands and Tonga to an extent.
 It is a solemn ritual in which a ceremonial beverage is shared to mark important occasions in Samoan society.
 The Samoan word ʻava (pronounced with the glottal stop) is a cognate of the Polynesian word kava associated with the kava cultures in Oceania.
 Both terms are understood in Samoa.

 The ʻava ceremony within Samoan culture retains the same ritual pattern with slight variations depending on the parties involved and the occasion.
 It always includes speeches and oratory and the formal drinking of ʻava, including women if they are part of the ceremony, with special attention paid to precedence in drinking order.
 One of the most important occasions for the ʻAva ceremony is during the bestowal of matai chiefly titles.